skozlovf/flask-json/README.rst

 Features:

-* Works on python 2.6, 2.7, 3.3+ and Flask 0.10+
+* Works on python 2.6, 2.7, 3.3+ and Flask 0.10+.
-* More ways to generate JSON responses (comparing to plain Flask)
+* More ways to generate JSON responses (comparing to plain Flask).
 * Extended JSON encoding support.

 Usage